Attendance and Truancy

 - For the purpose of having medical, dental, optometrical, and chiropractic services rendered.

-- An appearance in court
+- An appearance or appearance in court

 - Attendance at a funeral service

-- Attendance at an employment conference
+- Attendance at a parent or guardian's employment conference

-Absences for most other reasons are considered unexcused, even if the parent notified the school.
-For some allowed absences, the parent/guardian must request the absence in advance in writing, and it must be approved by the principal.
-Whether the absence is excused or unexcused, the state only provided daily funding if a student is actually at school or on Independent Study.
+Most absences are considered unexcused, even if the parent or guardian calls or notifies the school.
+For some allowable absences, the parent or guardian must request the absence in writing in advance and have it approved by the principal.

 Independent Study (short-term)